Is Niacinamide Safe During Pregnancy?

 When to pause or switch

-• Save your notes and scan history in MamaSkin so you can spot patterns trimester by trimester.
+- Save your favourites in MamaSkin so you can compare what worked each trimester.

 Make MamaSkin part of the habit

-Open your routine tracker in the app, log when you add niacinamide, and set a reminder to review how your skin looks after four weeks.
-Mia, our AI helper, translates the ingredient list for you so you know exactly why a serum was cleared or cautioned.
+Scan or search each product in the app and save your trusted picks.
+Mia, our AI helper, translates the ingredient list in plain English so you know exactly why a serum was cleared or cautioned.

 Download MamaSkin (iOS & Android): App Store | Google Play